 |Vaya||Foam with a responsive bounce makes movement easier at night.||$595|

 Amerisleep A3 is the best mattress we found.
 We like its medium firmness, which helps accommodate all types of sleepers (stomach, back, and side).
-We also really like how the Amerisleep AS3 is eco-friendly and comfortable.
+We also like how the Amerisleep AS3 is eco-friendly and comfortable.
 The AS3 is a pressure-relieving memory foam mattress made with partially plant-based materials.
-This memory foam, called Bio-Pur®, helps take the pressure off your hips and shoulders but it is more responsive than traditional memory foam so you don’t get that sinking in feeling.
+This memory foam, called Bio-Pur®, helps take the pressure off your hips and shoulders.
+But it is also more responsive than traditional memory foam so you don’t get that sinking in feeling.

-Beneath the Celliant® cover is 3-inches of the plant-based memory foam we talked about.
+Beneath this lightweight cover is 3-inches of the plant-based memory foam we talked about.
 It’s responsive and breathable, so you don’t have to worry about sleeping hot or sinking in.

 After the Bio-Pur® layer, Amerisleep uses two inches of a transition layer called Affinity.
-The Affinity layer is firmer than the Bio-Pur® foam (but softer than the core) and offers great bounce and support.
+The Affinity layer is firmer than the Bio-Pur® foam but softer than the core.
+So it offers great bounce and support.
 The Affinity layer also uses HIVE® technology to create zoned support in five distinct areas.
-This zoned support helps reduce pressure points on your shoulders and hips, plus it creates air channels to promote breathability and a cool sleeping surface.
+This zoned support helps reduce pressure points on your shoulders and hips.
+It also creates air channels to promote breathability and a cool sleeping surface.